hdavis-sandiego/ADS507-Final/README.md

 1. Population of each countries: Download the population.csv file.
 The original file can be found here: https://data.worldbank.org/indicator/SP.POP.TOTL

 2. Income of each countries: Download the income.csv file.
-The original file can be found here: ?
-Data Source Link
+The original file can be found here: https://data.worldbank.org/indicator/SP.POP.TOTL

 ### Step 2: Generate the Database: